-No I don’t mean are you getting taller?
+No, I don’t mean are you getting taller?
 Or wider for that matter?
 I’m talking about your personal growth.
 I’m talking about whether you are growing as a person.

-As I have often mentioned on this blog, one of the best things I have done was to invest in coaching.
-Coaching triggered a new era of self awareness and growth within myself.
-That experience more than anything has improved my life both mentally and emotionally.
+As I have often mentioned, one of the best things I have done for myself was invest in personal coaching.
+Coaching triggered a new era of self-awareness and growth within myself.
+That experience more than anything else has improved my life both mentally and emotionally.

 Do you take the time to look inwards?